Yassinrby/spicy-meals/README.md

 ### Acknowledgments

-A big thanks to my Mentor and Tutor Support att Code Institute!
+A big thanks to my Mentor, the task-manager mini project. fellow students and Tutor Support att Code Institute!